Skip Navigation

 MAY 2017

-• May 4 - The Department of State issues an emergency notice of new proposals to increase screening and information collection of certain applicants, including requesting their social media handles.
+• May 4 – The Department of State issues an emergency notice to increase screening of, and information collection from, a subset of applicants for immigrant and nonimmigrant visas, including requesting social media identifiers for the five-year period prior to the visa application.

 • On May 18, the Brennan Center, along with 34 other civil and human rights organizations, submits comments to the State Department expressing opposition.
 The letter argues that the proposal is excessively burdensome and vague, is apt to chill speech, is discriminatory against Muslims, and has no security benefit.